Dear Working Wise,

 - Ask your co-workers—check out what they wear and ask them what they recommend to stay warm.

-For more information and tips, check out Working in extreme temperatures on the Occupational, Health and Safety website.
+For more information and tips, visit Occupational Health and Safety.